 Global Chip Shortage Makes It Tough to Buy Certain Cars

-CR offers expert advice on how to navigate the current car shortage
+A major chip manufacturer says shortage could stretch into 2023.
+CR offers expert advice on how to navigate the current car market.

 Why Semiconductors Are Important